-If War Thunder’s skies offer an opportunity for a quick joyride and a bit of sightseeing, ground combat in its tanks offers the exact opposite - its steel beasts move at such a glacial pace that you’re constantly on high alert, scanning for enemies in the scrubland.
-Whoever fires first in War Thunder's land battles almost always carries away the spoils.
+If War Thunder’s skies offer an opportunity for a quick joyride and a bit of sightseeing, ground combat offers the exact opposite – the steel beasts in this tank game move at such a glacial pace that you’re constantly on high alert, scanning for enemies in the scrubland.
+Whoever fires first in this free Steam game almost always carries away the spoils.

-The USA, Russia, Britain, Germany and Japan all wage war here, each with their own particular mechanical strengths (there’s a long-running argument converning Soviet machinery bias in this area), weaknesses… and convoluted upgrade paths.
-If you’re averse to grinding, this might not be the sim for you.
-If you’re after a WW2 war sim with an enormous community that you can start playing with no financial outlay, though… well, your demands are very specific, and War Thunder’s your sim.
+The USA, Russia, Britain, Germany and Japan all wage war here, each with their own particular mechanical strengths (there’s a long-running argument concerning Soviet machinery bias in this area), weaknesses… and convoluted upgrade paths.
+If you’re averse to grinding, this might not be the simulation game for you.
+If you’re after a WW2 sim with an enormous community that you can start playing with no financial outlay, though… well, your demands are very specific, and War Thunder’s your sim.

 Kerbal Space Program

-Since the earliest version of KSP released in 2011, its community sprang into action creating the best Kerbal Space Program mods, written and video tutorials, and a cornucopia of user-created spacecraft to try out for yourself, and a recreation of The Martian.
+Since the earliest version of KSP released in 2011, its community sprang into action creating the best Kerbal Space Program mods, written and video tutorials, a cornucopia of user-created spacecraft to try out for yourself, and a recreation of The Martian.
 Its popularity prompted NASA – as in actual NASA – to reach out to developers Squad and collaborate with them to create new in-game content based on real missions.

-While the likes of Project CARS and Grid Autosport may offer a more coherent driving game experience, with a sense of career progression and other such bells and whistles, Assetto Corsa recreates the sensation of driving a fast car better than any other.
+While the likes of Project CARS and Grid Autosport may offer a more coherent driving game experience, with a sense of career progression and other such bells and whistles, Assetto Corsa Competizione recreates the sensation of driving a fast car better than any other.
 It’s simply magnificent in its purity, delivering an all-encompassing sense of realism and immersion with stellar sound design and a physics model that justifies that £300 you spent on a force feedback wheel while your children starved.
-It was made using lasers, apparently.

 Euro Truck Simulator 2

 An oft-vented argument about Euro Truck Sim is that it isn’t aspirational; people play flight simulators because it’s incredibly difficult and financially prohibitive to become a pilot, and relatively easy to get a job driving lorries by contrast.
-The counter argument?
-Euro Truck Sim 2 exists so you don’t have to get a job driving lorries.
+The counterargument?
+Euro Truck Simulator 2 exists so you don’t have to get a job driving lorries.
 It does a fantastic job too and is one of the best truck games we’ve ever played.

 Perhaps the most compelling aspect of SCS Software’s simulation is that it is ostensibly driving, but not quite as you know it.
 Forget everything racing games taught you about turning circles.
 Forget what they taught you about mirrors, too – no longer do they exist simply to illustrate the crash you caused with your reckless weaving.
 Now they’re an essential component of your driving experience, crucial to turning any corner greater than 10 degrees without scraping thousands off your salary.

-Released way back in 2007 when YouTube was in nappies, SH4 almost eligible for a state pension at this point.
-Although later iterations have modernised its visuals, they haven’t bested its atmosphere and tension, and its freeform career mode, played from the Allied perspective in the Pacific theatre of war, is still the best simulated submariner experience on offer.
+Released way back in 2007 when YouTube was in nappies, SH4 is almost eligible for a state pension at this point.
+Although later iterations have modernized its visuals, they haven’t bested its atmosphere and tension, and its freeform career mode played from the Allied perspective in the Pacific theatre of war, is still the best simulated submariner experience on offer.
 If you want more game like this, then check out the best submarine games on PC.